Blixibon/css_weapons_in_hl2/README.md

 		* The Five-SeveN and P90 use 9mm instead of 5.7×28mm.
 		* The Deagle uses .357 Magnum ammo instead of .50AE.
 	* **Ammo type port examples:**
-		* The main rifle cartridge, 5.56 NATO, is replicated in HL2 and uses a player damage output in between the HL2 Pistol and the HL2 AR2.
+		* The main rifle cartridge, 5.56 NATO, is replicated in HL2 and uses the same damage output as the HL2 AR2.
 		* The P228 cartridge, .357 SIG, is replicated in HL2 and deals half the damage output of HL2's .357 Magnum.
 	* Some weapons still have variable damage different from their ammo types to try to mimic CS:S. (e.g. Dual Berettas are more powerful and Silenced USPs are weaker)
 * All weapon classnames have "_css" in the middle of them. (e.g. `weapon_css_glock`)